Big, cosy sweaters and cups of hot chocolate can do wonders for your mood. But winter is not so great for your skin!

 drinking more water

-To counter the dry air, it’s important to drink plenty of water to keep your skin healthy.
+It’s important to drink plenty of water to keep your skin healthy at all times of the year.
+But it’s especially important to remember to stay hydrated in winter in order to counteract the dry air.
 Don’t underestimate the dehydrating effect of central heating and exercising outside.

-The cold weather may not be your skin’s greatest friend but follow these tips and you’ll stay looking good all winter long.
+The cold weather may not be your skin’s best friend but follow these tips and you’ll stay looking good all winter long… and on into the new decade!

 Is there anything we’ve missed?
 Or maybe you have a question.

-Either way, let us know by leaving a quick comment below right now.
+Either way, let us know by leaving a quick comment below.